 Percent variance = [(actual amount / forecast amount) - 1] x 100

-Once a team has conducted their budget variance analysis, it's time to present that information to senior management, leadership, and investors.
-In this management and investor report, be sure to include all of the outcomes as well as the causes so teams can gain a greater understanding of trends, patterns, or new areas of opportunity.
-Not only does this paint a clearer picture into the overall performance of an organization, but it also supports strategic decision-making to drive growth.
+Once a team has conducted its budget variance analysis, it is time to present that information to senior management, leadership, and investors.
+In this management and investor report, be sure to include all of the outcomes as well as the drivers so teams can gain a greater understanding of trends, patterns, or new areas of opportunity.
+Not only does this paint a clearer picture of the overall performance of an organization, but it also supports strategic decision-making to drive growth.

-In some cases, these new insights that have emerged from budget variance analysis may mean that current forecasts need to be altered.
+In some cases, these new strategic insights that have emerged from budget variance analysis may mean that current forecasts need to be altered.
 If this is the case, be sure to make the necessary adjustments to forecasts or financial models.
-As a general rule of thumb, the forecast should reflect an organization’s roadmap.
-If uncertain market conditions or other factors are causing large variances, your team may want to consider adjusting forecasts to reflect these shifts.
+As a general rule of thumb, the forecast should reflect an organization's roadmap.
+If uncertain market conditions or other factors are causing a wide range of variances, your team may want to consider adjusting forecasts to reflect these shifts.

-If you are looking to streamline your budget variance and analysis processes, consider automating your workflows with the help of a strategic finance solution like Abacum.
-Unlike Excel spreadsheets that require manual input to conduct analyses, our platform automatically consolidates financial and operational data into a centralized space, allowing finance teams to easily conduct their budget vs. actuals analysis and derive fast and reliable insights.
+If you are looking to streamline your budget variance and financial analysis processes, consider automating your workflows with the help of a strategic finance solution like Abacum.
+Unlike Excel spreadsheets that require manual input to conduct analyses, our platform automatically consolidates financial and operational data into a centralized space, allowing finance teams to easily conduct their budget to actual variance analysis and derive fast and reliable business insights.